 Carsten Höller & his work

 Höller stages quasi-scientific experiments that affect the audience’s state of perception; his slides cause participants to question their relationship with ordinary things that surround them, with other people around them and with themselves.
-As such, all of the slides are both playful and dissident, creating an experience that is enjoyable and unnerving.
+As such, all of the slides are both playful and dissident, creating an enjoyable and unnerving experience.